- The Second World War left behind many problems inherited from history, not least in Asia regarding multiple disputed territories.

 * Russia is now seen in Japan as the lesser enemy, and improving relations with Moscow might drive a wedge in the growing quasi-alliance between Russia and China, a break-up desired by the U.S.-led Western alliance.

-- Tokyo notes that the Russian Far East is endowed with plentiful natural resources which are in need of investments, but is hampered by a small population, whereas China has 100 million citizens along that shared land border.
+- Tokyo notes that the Russian Far East is endowed with plentiful natural resources that need investments but are hampered by a small population, whereas China has 100 million citizens along that shared land border.

-* Japan has no territorial or demographic ambitions in Russia other than the Kuriles, and has the capacity to transform the vast contiguous areas of Russia.
+* Japan has no territorial or demographic ambitions in Russia other than the Kuriles and can transform the vast contiguous areas of Russia.